Altermagnetism in quasicrystals

 Figure~\ref{fig_AB_transport}(a) shows the spin conductance $\sigma_{\uparrow,\downarrow}$ as functions of angle $\phi$ for $R=4$.
 The spin-dependent conductance exhibits strong anisotropy, a phenomenon more clearly visualized in Figs.~\ref{fig_AB_transport}(c)-(d), where we plot $\sigma_{\uparrow,\downarrow}$ as functions of $R\cos\theta$ and $R\sin\theta$.
 Similar to the spectral function, the conductance for each spin component displays a clear $C_4$ symmetry.
 However, a $C_8$ rotation transforms the spin-up conductance into the spin-down conductance.
 As a result, the difference $\sigma_{\uparrow} - \sigma_{\downarrow}$ changes sign under an eight-fold rotation and must vanish along the nodal line $\theta = \pi/8 + n\pi/4$ [see Fig.~\ref{fig_AB_transport}(b)].
 These transport signatures further confirm that the system realizes a $g$-wave altermagnet.
 While experimentally demanding, multi-probe STM techniques provide a unique and powerful route to probe non-local transport anisotropies and correlation functions.
 Our calculations thus provide a clear theoretical target and a strong motivation for such advanced measurements, where the predicted symmetry of the spin-conductance offers an unambiguous signature of the underlying quasicrystalline altermagnetic order.

-{\emph{Stampfli-tiling dodecagonal quasicrystals}.}---We extend our analysis to the Stampfli-tiling quasicrystal~[Fig.~\ref{fig_12}(a)], which features a global twelve-fold rotational symmetry~\cite{Ahn2018Science}.
+{\emph{Stampfli-tiling dodecagonal quasicrystal}.}---We extend our analysis to the Stampfli-tiling quasicrystal~[Fig.~\ref{fig_12}(a)], which features a global twelve-fold rotational symmetry~\cite{Ahn2018Science}.
 This tiling consists of three primitive tiles: squares (red), regular triangles (purple), and rhombuses (cyan) with an acute angle of $30^{\circ}$.
 The Hamiltonian is analogous to the AB-tiling case, but with $\eta=3$ in Eqs.~\eqref{Eq:Hamiltonian0}-\eqref{Eq:hopping} to reflect the $C_{12}$ symmetry.
 This can be realized by choosing the $f_{x\left(x^2-3 y^2\right)}$ and $f_{y\left(3 x^2-y^2\right)}$ orbitals.
+Similarly, these two $f$-orbitals form $E_3$ doublets in dodecagonal ($C_{12v}$) quasicrystals~\cite{Socolar1989PRB,Madison2013PSS}.
 In this setup, for $\theta=0$, hopping is dominated by the overlap $t_1$ between the first orbitals and the second orbital have a smaller overlap $t_2$ [Figs.~\ref{fig_12}(a)-\ref{fig_12}(b)].
 For $\theta=\pi/6$, the roles are reversed.

 Figure~\ref{fig_12}(f) shows the normalized altermagnetization $m/m_{\text{max}}$ as a function of filling $n$ and interaction coupling strength $J$.
 We find that the altermagnetic phase in the Stampfli-tiling quasicrystal remains stable at large $J$, with $m$ approaching its theoretical maximum.
-This behavior closely resembles our findings for the AB-tiling quasicrystal, indicating that the emergence of altermagnetism is a robust feature in quasicrystalline systems with high-fold rotational symmetries.
+This behavior closely resembles our findings for the AB-tiling quasicrystal, indicating that the emergence of altermagnetism is a robust feature in quasicrystalline systems with higher-fold rotational symmetries.

 Figures~\ref{fig_12}(c)-\ref{fig_12}(e) and \ref{fig_12}(g)-\ref{fig_12}(h) present the spectral functions and transport properties of the Stampfli-tiling system, respectively.
 Due to the underlying $C_{12}$ symmetry, the spin-up and spin-down components of the spectra and transport response are related by a twelve-fold rotation.
 As a result, their differences, i.e., $A_{\uparrow}(\bm{p}) - A_{\downarrow}(\bm{p})$ and $\sigma_{\uparrow} - \sigma_{\downarrow}$, exhibit antisymmetric behavior under $C_{12}$ rotations, changing sign upon a $\pi/6$ rotation.
 These signatures establish the presence of a $C_{12}T$ protected $i$-wave altermagnetic phase in this quasicrystal.